kazum1kun/QSteamKeyManager/README.md

 - Save the table to sql file

 Additional functionality is being worked on:
-- Import keys from an existing text file (in progress)
+- Undo/redo changes
-- Activate keys on various platforms (in progress)
+- Activate keys on various platforms
     - Autodetect the key format?
 - Multi-language support
 - Tag and categorize entries